nicovrc-net/vrc-video-log-viewer/README.md

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ### Contact
-For questions or support, please open an issue on the GitHub repository or contact me at mika@vrugd.jp.
+For questions or support, please open an issue on the GitHub repository or contact.